 - The course is full.

 - The course is required.

 - Change is made for non-academic reasons (change lunch, PE, to be with friends)

 Students will be responsible for any missed work if adding a class.
-All students are required to take a minimum of 6.5 credits.
-Students will not be able to drop a course if it will cause their schedule to fall below the required credit minimum.
+All students must take at least 6.5 credits.
+Students cannot drop a course if their schedule falls below the required credit minimum.